halildurmus/win32/README.md

 A package that wraps some of the most common Win32 API calls using FFI to make them accessible to Dart code without requiring a C compiler or the Windows SDK.
+Part of the [Dart | Windows](https://github.com/dart-windows) suite of Windows packages.

 [![pub package](https://img.shields.io/pub/v/win32.svg)](https://pub.dev/packages/win32)
 [![Language](https://img.shields.io/badge/language-Dart-blue.svg)](https://dart.dev)